uzyovoys/zenbot/_pages/botscript.md

 Zenbot "eats" Botscript as an input and builds a bot from it.
 You can manage different versions of the same Botscript on your side (by using Github repository for example) while Botscript is a regular text file.

-{% include note.html text="If you are a developer, you can think about Botscript like a Makefile, Ant or Gradle build file." %}
+{% include note.html text="If you are a developer, you can think about Botscript like about a Makefile, Ant or Gradle build file." %}

 ## Botscript format
 Botscript is a simple XML formatted file.
 You can use any favorite text editor to create it.